ERBringHorvath/SeqForge/README.md

     *   Motif mining for amino acid queries.
     *   Visualization of gene hits and sequence matches (hi-res PNG or PDF)
 *   Motif support in query: <br/>
-    When using blastp (amino acid query against protein database), users may specify one or more amino acid motif(s) (e.g., WXWXIP) using the `--motif` flag.
+    When using blastp (amino acid query against protein database), users may specify one or more amino acid motif(s) (e.g., WXWXIP (single motif) | XAXH GHXXGE (multiple motifs, space-separated list)) using the `--motif` flag.
 This performs a regex-based search across all BLAST hits,             independent from internally-curated or user-defined pident, query coverage, and e-value thresholds, ensuring detection of conserved motifs even in low-identity or heterologous alignments that might otherwise     be filtered out.
 This is particularly useful for detecting signature domains (e.g., catalytic triads, DNA-binding motifs) in diverse sequence families.
 *   BLAST hits and motif matches may be visualized using the `--visualize` flag.
 BLAST hits across genomes are represented by a heatmap, where the color intensity of each individual cell reflects that query's percent identity within a specific genome.
 For queries that return > 1 hit per genome, only  the strongest hit will be used to construct the heatmap.
 If `--visualize` is combined with `--motif`, motif matches will be illustrated as a sequence logo representing amino acid frequencies.
 Plots may be saved as either a high resolution PNG or in PDF format (recommended).
 ______________________________________________________________________________________________________________________________________
 Example Plots: